 Growing kiwi from cuttings is a simple process.

-- Choose softwood of about ½ inch in diameter, with each cutting 5-8 inches in length.
+- Choose softwood of about ½ inch (1 cm.) in diameter, with each cutting 5 to 8 inches (12.5-20.5 cm.) in length.
 Snip softwood shoots from the kiwi just below the leaf node.

 - Leave a leaf at the top node and remove those from the lower portion of the cutting.
 Dip the basal end of the cutting in root growth hormone and set it in a coarse rooting medium or equal portions of perlite and vermiculite.

-- Keep the rooting kiwi cuttings moist and in a warm area (70-75 F. or 21-23 C.), ideally a greenhouse, with a misting system.
+- Keep the rooting kiwi cuttings moist and in a warm area 70 to 75 degrees F. (21-23 C.), ideally a greenhouse, with a misting system.

 - Rooting of the kiwi cuttings should occur in six to eight weeks.